 - Hemp or Flax Seeds

-My favorite part about these energy bites is that they are truly satisfying.
-The combination of chocolate (mmm), and fats from the peanut or almond butter and hemp seeds, and fiber from the oats, seeds and dates make these a sustaining snack option.
-These little guys are the perfect power-food to hold you over between meals, or serve as a pre/post workout snack.
+My favorite part about these chocolate oat balls is that they are truly satisfying.
+The combination of chocolate (mmm), and fats from the sunflower seed butter and hemp seeds, and fiber from the oats, seeds and dates make these chocolate power bites a sustaining snack option.

-They don’t need to be baked so you can have a quick snack when you want them.
+Plus, these oatmeal date energy don’t need to be baked so you can have a quick snack when you want them.
+They make for the perfect holiday snack!

 - 1 cup pitted dates